abhishek9sharma/sarathi/README.md

-## Setting OpenAI API Key
+## Setting some Environment Variables

-To use certain features of this package, you need to set up your OpenAI API key.
-If you don't have one, you can sign up for an account on the [OpenAI website](https://openai.com/product).
-Once you have your API key, you can set it in your environment variables.
-Here's how you can do it:
+-  To use this package, you need to set up some environment variables.
+The steps are mentioned below.

+    - The default setting of the package is to use [OpenAI](https://openai.com/) services which requires an API key.
+To get the key, you need to sign up for an account on the [OpenAI website](https://openai.com/product).
+Once you have your API key, you can set it in your environment variables as mentioned below

-### For Linux/macOS:
+            export OPENAI_API_KEY=keyvalue

+    - In case you do not want to use [OpenAI](https://openai.com/) services, this package should work with any endpoint which accepts requests in OpenAI schema format.
+For example you can use it local LLM model endpoints like [Ollama](https://ollama.com/) by setting below environment variables

+            export OPENAI_API_KEY=ollama
+            export OPENAI_ENDPOINT_URL=http://localhost:11434/v1/chat/completions
-    - export SARATHI_OPENAI_API_KEY=<token>
+            export OPENAI_MODEL_NAME=codellama:7b

 ## Usage